amitechy/100-days-of-code/log.md

 ### Day 2:  April 11, 2018
 I've gone through the first 31

+**Thoughts**

-**Thoughts** got stuck at 17 what is a class entry for p element?
+got stuck at 17 what is an entry for a p element?

-hint, quick gSearch didn't help, but figured it out.
+neither hint nor a quick gSearch help, but figured it out.

+### Day 2:  April 12, 2018
+I've gone thru 57 now

+Must pay closer instructions to attention!!